thaontp711/GermVarX/README.md

 ---

-## 4. Configure Parameters
+## Configure Parameters

 Configure input parameters and execution settings in the configuration files provided within the `configuration` directory.
+For detailed instructions and parameter descriptions, please refer to [the protocol documentation](https://dx.doi.org/10.17504/protocols.io.3byl48kr8vo5/v1)

 ---

-## 5. Run the Pipeline
+## Run the Pipeline

 After parameter configuration, run the pipeline from the **GermVarX directory** (where `nextflow.config` is located):